cmu-csd-phd/csd-blog/website/content/2026/stepwise-flow-grpo.md

 This blog post describes our recent work, [_Stepwise Credit Assignment for GRPO on Flow Matching Models_](https://stepwiseflowgrpo.com), which proposes a fix.

-## TL; DR
+## TL;DR

 - **Problem.** Flow-GRPO assigns the same advantage to every denoising step in a trajectory, ignoring that early steps determine composition while late steps refine details.
 A trajectory with bad early decisions that get corrected later is reinforced just as strongly as one with good decisions throughout.
 - **Stepwise rewards via Tweedie.** We score every denoising step by applying the reward model to a few-step Tweedie estimate \\(\hat{x}\_{0}(t) = \mathbb{E}[x\_{0} \mid x\_{t}]\\) of the clean image.
 This is essentially free since \\(\hat{x}\_{0}(t)\\) reuses the predicted noise that the flow model already computes at every step.
 - **Stepwise gains, not raw rewards.** We optimize the per-step gain \\(g\_{t} = r\_{t-1} - r\_{t}\\).
 The gains telescope to the total reward improvement, so we get fine-grained credit assignment without changing the global objective.
 - **Improved SDE.** Flow-GRPO's SDE inadvertently injects extra noise at every step, leaving final samples noisy and degrading the reward signal.
 We replace it with a DDIM-inspired alternative that does not add unintended noise and recovers the flow ODE in the appropriate limits.
-- **Results.** **Stepwise-Flow-GRPO has better sample efficiency than Flow-GRPO**, in both training iterations and wall-clock time, across three reward models (PickScore, ImageReward, UnifiedReward) on two datasets.
+- **Results.** **Stepwise-Flow-GRPO has better sample efficiency than Flow-GRPO**, in both training iterations and wall-clock time, across three reward models (PickScore, ImageReward, UnifiedReward) on two prompt sets.
 The improved SDE accelerates *both* methods, and combining the two changes gives the best results overall.
 Stepwise-Flow-GRPO also trains stably where Flow-GRPO diverges, including on the 7B UnifiedReward VLM and on OCR text rendering.

 ![Two trajectories from the same prompt have similar final rewards but very different intermediate behavior.
 Trajectory 0 dips at t=0.86 before recovering, and trajectory 1 drops sharply at t=0.71.
 Uniform credit assignment treats them identically.](./figure1-motivation.png)